TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Mechanics:** Significant benefits in scenarios requiring emotional support, trust, and personal sacrifice.
 - **Narrative:** Deep emotional connections that enhance resilience and resourcefulness among characters.
 - **Cost to Escalate Conflict:** Taking actions that could be perceived as betrayal or indifference, risking the warmth and closeness of the relationship.
 - **Cost to Deescalate Conflict:** Engaging in deeply meaningful personal gestures or sacrifices that reinforce the emotional bond and trust.
+(Personalized Gestures)

 > - Example from Fiction:
 >